 ● Requiring vendor self check-in stations/temperature screening/health assessments.

-● Requiring all guests to wear a facial mask, unless the guest has a medical condition that exempts them from wearing a facial mask.
+● Requiring all guests to wear a facial mask while indoors (unless seated and actively consuming beverages and food) and while outdoors (if a 6-foot distance cannot be maintained), unless the guest has a medical condition that exempts them from wearing a facial mask.

 ● Posting signs related to health and safety during the pandemic.